jaredmauch/dte-dump-parser/README.md

 These scripts should also work with any other data sources with espi xml format, but I have no other ones to factor in.

+An example where you utilize a 24 vs 12 hour runtime is further down

 ```
 ./xml_usage_parser.py office_electric_usage.20240529_20250330.xml --battery-size-kwh 30 --battery-runtime-hours 12